kralliv/spreadsheets/README.md

 # Spreadsheets

 This is what I would consider a MVP, not just in regard to the requirements in the test assignment, but also in regard to an actual product.
-This is meant to be something you could actually hand to a person, and they would be able to do some work with it.
+This is something you could actually hand to a person, and they would be able to do some work with it.
+Or at least that's what I would hope.

 ## Run